StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/COMMON/Best-Practices.md

 *   **Specify Your Environment (Languages, Libraries, Frameworks)**:
     *   Always tell Goose which technologies you're using:
-        *   `goose run --query "Generate a JavaScript snippet to fetch data from an API using the 'axios' library."`
+        *   `Goose Task Example: Generate a JavaScript snippet to fetch data from an API using the 'axios' library.`
-        *   `goose run --query "Create a basic HTML structure for a webpage with a form containing two input fields and a submit button, styled with Bootstrap 5."`
+        *   `Goose Task Example: Create a basic HTML structure for a webpage with a form containing two input fields and a submit button, styled with Bootstrap 5.`

 *   **Ask for Explanations and Learning**:
     *   If Goose generates code or provides information you don't fully understand, ask for clarification:
-        *   `goose run --query "Explain the purpose of 'async/await' in the JavaScript code you just provided."`
+        *   `Goose Task Example: Explain the purpose of 'async/await' in the JavaScript code you just provided.`
-        *   `goose run --query "What are the security implications of the Flask route you suggested?"`
+        *   `Goose Task Example: What are the security implications of the Flask route you suggested?`
     *   Use Goose as a learning tool to deepen your understanding.

 *   **Critically Review and Test ALL Generated Output**: